 Real couples use many smart ways to handle mismatched libidos.
 They talk about their sexual needs and wants often.
 This open talk helps them understand each other better.
 Many give a number or rating to show how much they want sex.

 This makes it easy for both partners to know what the other wants without any guesswork.
-Some couples try to build closeness outside of the bedroom too.
-They spend quality time together, share jokes, gifts, and hugs frequently.
+Some couples try to build closeness outside of the bedroom, too.
+They spend quality time together and frequently share jokes, gifts, and hugs.

-These small moments help build a strong bond between them even if their sex drives do not match up always.
+These small moments help build a strong bond between them, even if their sex drives do not always match up.

 Couples therapy is another way real couples deal with this issue.
 A good therapist can guide and support them in tough times like these when needed.